hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 tissue.
 Thus, upon being subjected to a load, these compliant healed regions experience a reduced stress.

-![Vertical stress in
- skin](/images/research/continuum-biophysics/damaged-vertical-stress.png
- "Vertical stress in skin recovering from damage")

-Vertical stress in skin recovering from damage.
+{{< figure src="/images/research/continuum-biophysics/damaged-vertical-stress.png" title="Vertical stress in skin recovering from damage." >}}

 This result is analogous to the experimentally observed hypertrophic scarring of skin as it recovers from damage under no applied load.